Overview

 Clients give us discretionary authority when they sign a discretionary advisory agreement with

-our firm and may limit this authority by giving us written instructions.
+our firm and may limit this authority by giving us written or verbal instructions.
 Clients may also

 change/amend such limitations by once again providing us with written instructions.